 A San Diego-based UX design agency, Telepathy originally started as a web design firm in 2011 and later became a UX agency.

 Well-known for his tribe-building ambitions, the founder Chuck Longanecker provides his 45-person team a fancy office.
 Upon entering, you see the words “I am because we are” written on the floor, highlighting the community spirit they try to maintain there.

 Telepathy’s most famous clients of include Adobe, Patagonia and Marriott.
 They work together on fixed projects or through design subscriptions.
 The team also holds trainings and workshops.

-Acclaimed for the sleek design of their website, Telepathy also runs a blog which attracts 300,000 readers a month.
+Acclaimed for the sleek design of their website, Telepathy also runs a blog that attracts 300,000 readers a month.
 The team has also incubated many products and have built Hello Bar.

 ServiceNow recently acquired the company, so they have probably stopped taking on clients for now.
 The team has stayed together and are working on ServiceNow’s enterprise products.

 Telepathy employs 45 people in its San Diego office.